coderd/ghttp/README.md

 # ghttp
-A HTTP client for Golang.
+A HTTP client for the Go language.